-Clam, mussel, and oyster seasons OPEN for harvest January 1 through April 30, 2021 only.
+Clam, mussel, and oyster seasons CLOSED for harvest.

-Clam, mussel, and oyster seasons CLOSE for harvest May 1, 2021 until further notice.
+Clam, mussel, and oyster seasons projected to OPEN for harvest September 1, 2022 through September 30, 2022 only.

 Harvesters are cautioned not to park on the shoulder and to be extremely careful when walking along the shoulder of SR 104 between access points.
 Vehicles are traveling at highway speed along this narrow, two lane highway.
 Use of the shoulder for access or parking is discouraged.

 Portions of this beach support good numbers of clams for digging.
 Clam beds are patchily distributed but are often higher on the beach than expected.
 Manila clams, native littleneck clams, butter clams, horse clams and eastern softshell clams can be found across this site.
 Harvesters are warned to be extremely cautious of broken glass while digging on this beach, particularly on the northern end.
 Gloves are recommended.
 The amount of historical glass on the north end of the beach may be of interest to beach combers.